Push Diagnosis Data

 If you subscribe to the push diagnosis data service, the data is transmitted to your platform as soon as it is received and stored on the DriveQuant platform.

 All diagnostic events are shared after an initial installation and initialization of the DriveKit SDK.
-The diagnosis data push is not immediate, but delayed by at least 30 minutes to give the user time to grant permissions.
+The initial push diagnosis data is delayed by at least 30 minutes in order to give the user time to grant permissions.

 Configuration

-.
-Any other code will be considered as a failure, and the service will attempt to send the diagnosis events data again as defined in the Automatic retry section.
+Your service should respond with a 2xx http status code (typically 200 OK) when the push request is accepted.
+Any other code will be considered as a failure, and the service will attempt to send the data again as defined in the Retry Policy section.

-HTTP code while the data has not been accepted by the client server, then there will be no further attempt to send the data.
+If your service responds with a 2xx http status code, while the data has not been accepted by your platform, then there will be no further attempt to send the data!

 Sample Message